 Dr. Gaël Hédou graduated in Neuroscience from the University of Strasbourg (FR) in 1997.
-He then completed his PhD in Natural Sciences at the ETH in Zurich, Switzerland, in the field of drug addiction.
+He then completed his PhD in Natural Sciences at the ETH in Zurich, Switzerland, in the field of Neuroscience and Neuropharmacology studying brain and behavioral plasticity related to drug addiction.
 He pursued his academic research with a postdoc at the ETH studying brain plasticity and repair before joining the pharmaceutical industry.
 He started his industrial career at GlaxoSmithKline, Verona, Italy, in 2004 were he led a laboratory supporting both preclinical and clinical projects in psychiatric diseases.
-He joined Merck Serono KGaA in 2008 to participate in the implementation of the drug discovery and development strategy in parkinson's disease.
+He joined Merck Serono KGaA in 2008 to participate in the implementation of the drug discovery and development strategy in Parkinson's disease.
 Under his supervision, drug discovery projects became the basis for a spin off company of Merck Serono KGaA.
 Dr. Hedou has acquired expertise in the field of drug discovery and project management through different positions of increasing responsibility.
 He is one of the co-founders of Relief Therapeutics SA where he supported mainly the strategic positioning and fundraising campaign of the company as a managing partner and administrator.